 OxyGeneration’s self-referral and walk-in policy is for any individual who is not being treated by a GP, specialist, consultant or other healthcare professional for an illness; and who is not taking prescription medication to treat an illness.

-Clients are permitted to bring items such as water, mobile phones, laptops or a book with them into the treatment room.
-Certain items are not allowed into the chamber including food, cigarettes, lighters, perfume, makeup, jewellery, hearing aids or contact lenses.
+Clients are permitted to bring items such as water, laptops, iPads or a book with them into the treatment room.
+Certain items are not allowed into the chamber including mobile phones, food, cigarettes, lighters, perfume, makeup, jewellery, hearing aids or contact lenses.

 There is very little preparation needed prior to HBOT treatment, however it is important to note the following: